JamesVictor-O/Forescene/README.md

 ## 🌍 Vision

+To make Prediction Fun, Engaging And Rewarding

-The world is full of opinions — but there’s no proof of who was _actually right_ when things play out.
+The world is full of opinions, but there’s no proof of who was _actually right_ when things play out.

 **Forescene** turns _predictions_ into _digital assets_ — making it fun, social, and rewarding to call the future correctly.

 We’re building a future where:

+- Pridiction is gamified
 - Insight is rewarded.
 - Reputation is quantifiable.
 - Predictions become a form of expression, not just speculation.